artefactory/redis-team-THM/blog/content/using_redis.md

 - storing your sessions in Redis,
 - keeping a list of most recent visitors,
-- comparing which one of your friends are my friends,
+- describing your friends graph,
-- implementing realtime workflows with the pub/sub pattern.
+- implementing real-time workflows with the pub/sub pattern.

-Redis enables web developpers to build scalable interactive applications.
+Redis enables web developers to build scalable interactive applications.
 It is used by large companies such as Twitter, Instagram, Pinterest, StackOverflow or GitHub.

 To get started with Redis,